FRC2706/KnowledgeBase/readme.md

-# Weclome to the Team 2706 Merge Robotics Knowledge Base
+# Welcome to the Team 2706 Merge Robotics Knowledge Base!

 This is intended to be a collection of notes, lists, tips, and things that we want to remember about all our various projects.